 Thank you for lacing up with The Michael J. Fox Foundation's (MJFF) Fox Trot 5K Run/Walk Signature Series.
 We rely on the dedication of our community to help us reach our ultimate finish line -- a cure for Parkinson's disease (PD).
-As a Fox Trot participant, you are making a difference: 100 percent of the proceeds you raise go directly to the Foundation’s programs to speed a cure for Parkinson’s disease.
-Below are a few fun fundraising tips to help you reach your personal and team fundraising goals for your events.
+As a Boston Fox Trot participant, you are making a difference: 100 percent of the proceeds you raise go directly to the Foundation’s programs to speed a cure for Parkinson’s disease.
+Below are a few fun fundraising tips to help you reach your personal and team fundraising goals for your event.

 Ten Tips for Fantastic Fox Trot Fundraising: